 That one is true.
 At least to begin with.
 It’s a daunting task trying to understand and decipher the “codes”.
 But once you “get it” the Subway is really quite easy.
 A good tourist map makes the experience a lot easier.
 Ask your Concierge for one, if you don’t get presented one automatically.

 You can now view the Live MTA Subway map here.
-This fully interactive Map has all the Stops and lives availability of every train on the system.
+This fully interactive Map has all the Stops and live availability of every train on the system.
 The lines are color-coded and getting around on the Subway has never been easier.

 As you can see on the Map Most stations are Street Named so you use the Grid system in exactly the same way.
 If you are heading south the street numbers got down, heading north they go up.